davidrjonas/coredns/plugin/proxy/README.md

 `dns`
 :   uses the standard DNS exchange.
 You can pass `force_tcp` to make sure that the proxied connection is performed
     over TCP, regardless of the inbound request's protocol.
+You may bind upstream connections to a particular interface with `local_addr ADDRESS`.
+If **ADDRESS** isn't assigned to a local interface you may see immediate SERVFAIL responses.

 `grpc`
 :   extra options are used to control how the TLS connection is made to the gRPC server.